dedenys/startup/notes.md

 > "The first step towards supporting authentication in your web application is providing a way for users to uniquely identify themselves.
 This usually requires two service endpoints.
 One to initially create an authentication credential, and a second to authenticate, or login, on future visits.
 Once a user is authenticated we can control access to other endpoints.
 For example, web services often have a getMe endpoint that gives information about the currently authenticated user.
 We will implement this endpoint to demonstrate that authentication is actually working correctly."

+# WebSocket

+> "The core feature of WebSocket is that it is fully duplexed.
+This means that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer-to-peer connection where either party can efficiently send data at any time."

+On the browser, "You can then send messages with the send function, and register a callback using the onmessage function to receive messages."

+On the server, "The server uses the ws package to create a WebSocketServer that is listening on the same port the browser is using.
+By specifying a port when you create the WebSocketServer, you are telling the server to listen for HTTP connections on that port and to automatically upgrade them to a WebSocket connection if the request has a connection: Upgrade header.
+When a connection is detected it calls the server's on connection callback.
+The server can then send messages with the send function, and register a callback using the on message function to receive messages."

 ### end